NathalieMS/NathalieMS/README.md

 ### Hi there 👋

+## I'm Nathalie Moreira, 28 years old from Brasil and a full stack developer.

 <!--
 **NathalieMS/NathalieMS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.